RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

     - Background
       - The South Australian Government approved a proposal for a tourist facility and a bridge from the South Australian mainland to Hindmarsh Island in 1994.
       - A group of local Indigenous women sought a declaration under s 9 or s 10 of the Aboriginal and Torres Strait Islander Heritage Protection Act 1984 (Cth) (the Heritage Protection Act) to halt the bridge construction, claiming that it would desecrate sacred sites.
-      - Under ss 9 and 10, the responsible Minister was empowered to make emergency and other declarations containing “provisions for and in relation to the protection and preservation” of areas which are “significant Aboriginal area[s]”
+      - Under ss 9 and 10, the responsible Minister was empowered to make emergency and other declarations containing "provisions for and in relation to the protection and preservation" of areas which are "significant Aboriginal area[s]"
       - Minister made a declaration protecting the site, and preventing the bridge from being built.
         - A number of legal challenges were brought against the declaration, and the Federal Court found that the reporting process was defective.
       - The Kartinyeri case itself concerned a challenge to the validity of the Bridge Act.